 In Ordiantio 3, distinction 3.
 Scotus asks “Whether the Blessed Virgin was Conceived in Original Sin”.

-I note that this whole argument pre-supposes the specific inherited Catholic concept of “original sin” as somehow contracted and passed on from a historical Adam.
-We may not be able to maintain such an argument in those terms today.
-I would for instance have a re-interpretation of sin based upon having a continued tendency towards self that is in some respects our human inheritance rather than some contamination from a semi-mythical figure or even previous humans in other respects.
-Yet we may want to retain some sense of past bad behaviour and our tendencies passed onto us, as well as our individual responsibility for our own spiritual state.
+I note that this whole argument pre-supposes the specific inherited Catholic concept of “original sin” as somehow contracted and passed on from a historical Adam, a stain of moral failure and inhertited guilt.
+I would have a re-interpretation of sin based upon having a continued tendency towards self that is in some respects our human inheritance rather than some contamination from a semi-mythical figure or even previous humans in other respects.
+Yet we must affirm some sense of inheritance of past bad behaviour and our tendencies passed onto us, as well as our individual responsibility for our own spiritual state.

 1) In comparison to God to who He reconciles Mary and others